ISO 9001 2015 Requirements | Revisions and QMS Standard (Part 2)June 11, 2019 2021-05-16 13:11

 |PLAN||Clause 4 – Context of the organization Clause 5 – Leadership Clause 6 – Planning for the QMS Clause 7 – Support|

 |CHECK||Clause 9 – Performance evaluation|

 What Does the Context of the Organisation Mean?

-The standard obliges an organisation to define which of these factors could affect its direction, purpose, and QMS.
+The standard obliges an organization to define which of these factors could affect its direction, purpose, and QMS.
 Not only will this help monitor and review factors, but it will also use this data in describing the QMS scope.

 What Are the Needs and Expectations Related with Interested Parties?

 An organization must establish appropriate interested parties to the QMS, as well as the requirements of those interested parties.

 However, this standard doesn’t aim to expand the scope of the QMS to include fulfilling the requirements and needs of interested parties, other than the customer and regulatory requirements.